But First We Brunch!

 Make pie dough

-Step 1: Add all purpose, flour and kosher salt to the bullet processor and pulse a few times to combine..
+Step 1: Add all purpose, flour and kosher salt to the food processor and pulse a few times to combine..
 Add in your butter, cut into small cubes, and pulse 8 to 10 times, or until it is the texture of clumpy sand.
 That's a good thing!

 Step 2: Pressing the pulse button on your food processor, begin to drizzle in your ice, cold water, a little bit a time.
 Start with half cup, and add more until you hear the tone of your food processor change.
 You'll know it when you hear it.